Featuring over 50 photos from the state parks in northeast Alabama

 It’s only about 11 miles from Lake Guntersville State Park to the Morgan’s Cove part of Buck's Pocket, so it makes a good side trip if you’re a hiker, bird watcher or outdoor photographer spending time in the area.
 It’s easy to get to from Guntersville, Albertville, Scottsboro or Fort Payne.

 My favorite Buck’s Pocket hikes are the Point Rock trail and following South Sauty Creek to Morgan’s Cove on the rugged dirt road or along the creekbed if the water level allows.
-I can’t wait to see the new ORV trail.
+Since the fall of 2019, I have enjoyed several hikes on the paths that are now part of the ORV trail system.

 The Morgan Cove boat ramp area features a stop on the wonderful North Alabama Birding Trail.